-Earlier this year, I shared a story from the creation of “Magic Journeys,” the 3D film that debuted with EPCOT Center back in 1982.
+Earlier this year, I shared a story from creating “Magic Journeys,” the 3D film that debuted with EPCOT Center back in 1982.

 Today marks 32 years since that opening day.
 But just a few days before that, I embarked on an adventure that nearly made that attraction miss its debut.